michniklukasz/polish-air-quality-monitor/README.md

 ## Introduction

 The project utilize data available at *Główny Inspektorat Ochrony Środowiska* through the application programming interface (API).
-The user can obtain information on air quality at many places throughout Poland, based on a simple search or by use the automatic station search.
-The interface was created to allow the user to quickly estimate the quality of air.
+The user can obtain information on air quality at many places throughout Poland, based on a simple search or by use the automatic station search *via* users localization.
+The interface was created to allow the user to quickly estimate the quality of air in chosen place.
 Air quality indicators were created on the basis of standards made available by the World Health Organization (WHO).
 The application is made available through GitHub Pages and it is published at: https://michniklukasz.github.io/simple-air-quality-monitor/

+Important: Due to CORS policy of API endpoint, loading of the data can take a while.
+It happens because this app needs to utilize proxy given from (link: https://cors-anywhere.herokuapp.com/) to fetch the data.

 ## Development server